 I completed an undergraduate degree in Biomedical Sciences (BSc Hons) and a Masters’ of Research in Neuroscience at Newcastle University.
 My research interests include understanding the mechanisms associated with neurological impairment, with a focus on epilepsy, in patients with mitochondrial disease.
 I am currently in the final year of my PhD which has involved a neuropathological study investigating seizure-associated neurodegenerative mechanisms in Alpers’ syndrome

-Understanding the mechanisms of neurodegeneration in Alpers’ syndrome
+Dissecting the mechanisms underlying neurodegeneration and epilepsy in Alpers’ syndrome.

 Sponsor/funder: Ryan Stanford Appeal